This post may contain affiliate links.

 For the last 6 years, we have hosted a Light Party on Halloween; intentionally shining God’s light on the darkest night of the year.

-I have to admit, we kind of kept it to ourselves the first couple years.
+I have to admit, we kind of kept it to ourselves the first couple of years.

 That’s because the one thing I’ve noticed is how unloving Christians can be on Halloween.
 Condemning one another for how they feel God has led them.